Comprehensive analysis of Botpress's strengths and weaknesses based on real user feedback and expert evaluation.

 5 areas for improvement that potential users should consider.

 Botpress has potential but comes with notable limitations.
-Consider trying the free tier or trial before committing, and compare closely with alternatives in the ai customer support space.
+Consider trying the free tier or trial before committing, and compare closely with alternatives in the automation & workflows space.

-If Botpress's limitations concern you, consider these alternatives in the ai customer support category.
+If Botpress's limitations concern you, consider these alternatives in the automation & workflows category.

 Visual chatbot builder for Facebook Messenger, Instagram, SMS, and email marketing automation with drag-and-drop interface and advanced targeting.
 Delivering 85% faster lead response times and $50K+ annual revenue increases for businesses.

 Yes.
-The open-source version runs on your own servers via Docker.
-You handle infrastructure, updates, and scaling.
-You still pay for LLM API calls to providers like OpenAI.
-Cloud-exclusive features like the hosted control plane and managed integrations aren't available on self-hosted.
+The open-source version runs on your own servers via Docker, and you handle infrastructure, updates, and scaling yourself.
+You still pay for LLM API calls to providers like OpenAI or Anthropic, since those are external.
+Cloud-exclusive features like the hosted control plane and managed integrations aren't available on self-hosted, and after the 2025 $25M Series B raise, most new features land on cloud first.
+If you're picking Botpress specifically for self-hosting, verify the features you need exist in the open-source build before committing.

-Botpress offers more developer flexibility, self-hosting, and transparent AI pricing.
-Voiceflow has a more polished no-code experience and better prototyping tools.
-If your team codes, Botpress gives more control.
-If your team doesn't code, Voiceflow is easier to use.
+Botpress offers more developer flexibility, self-hosting, and transparent pass-through AI pricing.
+Voiceflow has a more polished no-code experience and stronger prototyping tools for product designers.
+If your team includes a developer and wants infrastructure control, Botpress wins.
+If your team is purely no-code or focused on conversational design rather than integration, Voiceflow is easier.
+Compared to the four other chatbot platforms in our directory's alternatives list, Botpress sits at the most technical end of the spectrum.

-You can build basic FAQ bots and simple flows with the visual builder alone.
-Anything involving API calls to your own systems, custom data processing, or complex conditional logic requires JavaScript.
-Plan on needing a developer for production bots.
+You can build basic FAQ bots and simple flows using only the visual Agent Studio.
+Anything involving API calls to your own systems, custom data processing, or complex conditional logic requires JavaScript inside Botpress code blocks.
+Knowledge base setup, channel deployment, and human handoff configuration are all no-code.
+Plan on having a developer available for any production bot that touches internal systems — most teams report needing JS for at least 20-30% of a real deployment.

 Consider Botpress carefully or explore alternatives.
 The free tier is a good place to start.